 - U.S. District Court, Western District of Texas, 2010

-By appointment of the Illinois Supreme Court, Mr. Thies is a member of the Illinois Judicial Conference’s Public Relations Task Force and the Illinois Supreme Court Task Force Sub-Committee Concerning Judicial Redistricting.
+By appointment of the Illinois Supreme Court, Mr. Thies is a member of the Illinois Judicial Conference Public Education and Engagement Task Force and the Illinois Supreme Court Task Force Sub-Committee Concerning Judicial Redistricting.
 He is a past advisory member of the Illinois Judicial Conference’s Committee on Strategic Planning and a past member of the Court’s Committee on Character and Fitness (4th District).
 He has also served as a member of the Illinois Judicial Ethics Committee.